-- b) The development of vital wastewater infrastructure capacity in the rapidly developing central Santa Rosa area from 2.5 MGD to 4.5 MGD. - c) Providing critical wastewater capacity to fully "activate" sites and new economic development opportunities for three industrial parks and the Whiting Aviation Park. - d) Critical infrastructure to support long-term expansion and additional commands at NAS Whiting Field, one of NWFL's most important military sector economic assets. - e) The development of industrial-reuse process water as a new infrastructural asset; this advanced manufacturing resource would be located directly adjacent to the certified sites and industrial acreage in Santa Rosa County. - f) Consideration of Public Private Partnership p (P3) investment and appropriate funding.
+- a) A truly transformational project to provide vital infrastructure for 1,120 new direct jobs in NWFL over 10 years and substantially more over a longer timeframe. - b) The development of vital wastewater infrastructure capacity in the rapidly developing central Santa Rosa area from 2.5 MGD to 4.5 MGD. - c) Providing critical wastewater capacity to fully "activate" sites and new economic development opportunities for three industrial parks and the Whiting Aviation Park. - d) Critical infrastructure to support long-term expansion and additional commands at NAS Whiting Field, one of NWFL's most important military sector economic assets. - e) The development of industrial-reuse process water as a new infrastructural asset; this advanced manufacturing resource would be located directly adjacent to the certified sites and industrial acreage in Santa Rosa County. - f) Consideration of Public Private Partnership p (P3) investment and appropriate funding.

-I, the under signed, do hereby certify I have express authority to sign this proposal on my behalf or on behalf of the above-described entity, organization, or governmental entity:
+I, the undersigned, do hereby certify I have express authority to sign this proposal on my behalf or on behalf of the above-described entity, organization, or governmental entity: